 - Stop making excuses and start making good choices.

 - “There is always hope, even if you’ve been on a destructive path for a long time.
 There might be more work, but there is hope no matter your season or age.
 It’s up to you.
 It may be harder to see the light, but it is there.”

 - “Remembering there are seasons and that there will be change helps me get through tough times.”

 1. What is the best book you’ve ever read?
 The Ideal Team Player.
 People that win at business are hungry (work hard), humble (humility), smart (people smart).
 It’s a short great read.

-2. What is characteristic or trait that you possessed as a child that you wish you still exhibited today?
-I was more spontaneous as a kid, I had a lot more off the cuff fun and would do stuff and not be worried.
+2. What is a characteristic or trait that you possessed as a child that you wish you still exhibited today?
+I was more spontaneous as a kid, I had a lot more off-the-cuff fun and would do stuff and not be worried.
 My responsibility level is different today, but I still wish I had more spontaneity in my life.

 3. Your house is on fire, all living things and people are out.
 You have the opportunity to run in and grab one item.
 What would it be?
 Our wedding albums.
 I don’t know where our negatives are!

 4. You are sitting on a bench overlooking a gorgeous beach.
 You have the opportunity to have a long conversation with anyone living or dead.
 Who would it be?
 Christine Caine.
 She is one of the most infectious, bold people I’ve met.
 I love hearing her talk about Jesus.
 [Christine Caine was just on our show!
 Listen here.]

 6. What would you tell your 20-year-old self?
 Don’t worry.
 You’ve got a great life in this next decade so enjoy.

 7. It’s been said that all great people can have their lives summed up in one sentence.
 How do you want yours to read?
 Be a person that other people are influenced by; be truthful, be strong, and be humble.